Nesqwik/Nidhogg_like/README.md

 ## Install and launch the game :
 * go to the framework folder and execute "mvn install"
-* go to the game folder and execute "mvn exec:java"
+* go to the game folder and execute "mvn exec:java" or "mvn exec:java -Dexec.args="-b" (to start the game with a bigger resolution)

 ## Controls :
 **Player 1**